 When you tap Reset Face ID, your device removes and deletes all your Face ID data–including your original Face ID and your alternate appearance.

-What about Face ID for the iPad?
+What about syncing Face ID between devices?